 As a buyer and seller of fine art, consistency and accurate descriptions are essential.
 It is never a good sign to see misleading, missing, inaccurate documentation of fine art, as it generally means that the seller is not knowledgeable or the artwork is not correct.

-A reputable Art Dealer would never confuse ephemera with a unique work of art and/or original Limited Edition.
+A reputable art dealer would never confuse ephemera with a unique work of art and/or original limited edition.

 Follow @thefineartblog on #Pinterest, curated by @jklfa.pinterest.com/jklfa/the-fine… twitter.com/thefineartblog…